ANHD-NYC-CODE/anhd-council-backend/README.md

 - The `PropertyShortAnnotatedSerializer` reads these columns and returns them with date-range keys like `hpdviolations__04/05/2025-04/04/2026`

 **Which datasets are annotated:**
-Defined in `settings.ANNOTATED_DATASETS` — currently includes HPDViolation, HPDComplaint, DOBViolation, DOBComplaint, ECBViolation, Eviction, DOBFiledPermit, DOBIssuedPermit, HousingLitigation, AcrisRealMaster, OCAHousingCourt, and Foreclosure.
+Defined in `settings.ANNOTATED_DATASETS`.
+See `app/settings/base.py` for the full list — includes HPDViolation, HPDComplaint, DOBViolation, DOBComplaint, ECBViolation, Eviction, DOBFiledPermit, DOBIssuedPermit, HousingLitigation, AcrisRealMaster, OCAHousingCourt, Foreclosure, and others (CONHRecord, HPDBuildingRecord, AEPBuilding, etc.).

 **Adding a new annotation:**
 1. Add fields to `PropertyAnnotation` model (e.g., `newdataset_last30`, `_lastyear`, `_last3years`, `_lastupdated`)